eunomia-bpf/eunomia.dev/docs/others/ideas.md

 # Possible ideas for the future

-This is some possible ideas for open source events, like GSOC(Google Summer of Code) or OSPP(Open Source Promotion Plan).
+This is some possible ideas for open source events, like GSOC(Google Summer of Code) or OSPP(Open Source Promotion Plan) and others.
 Our projects are designed to suit contributors with varying levels of expertise, from students to more advanced developers.

 It's also part of our project roadmap, if you don't participate in these events, you can also help or colaborate with these ideas!
 Need help?
 Please contact in the [email list](mailto:team@eunomia.dev) or in the [Discord channel](https://discord.gg/jvM73AFdB8).